 Kristina McMorris is a bestselling author and recipient of more than twenty national literary awards, as well as a nomination for the prestigious RITA® Award.

 At age nine, she began creatively expressing herself when she embarked on a five-year stint as the host of an Emmy® and Ollie award-winning kids' television program.
 Being half Japanese, Kristina jokes that she discovered a genetic kinship with the camera early in life and continued to nurture that relationship by acting in many independent and major films while living in Los Angeles.
 Later, as the owner of a wedding/event planning company, she served as the six-year host of the WB's weekly program Weddings Portland Style.

 Kristina's extensive experience in media and events led her to becoming a professional emcee and contributing writer for Portland Bride & Groom magazine.
 Her previous writing background also includes ten years of directing public relations for an international conglomerate.

-A frequent guest speaker and workshop presenter, she holds a B.S. in International Marketing with a language concentration from Pepperdine University.
-For her diverse accomplishments, she has been named one of
+A frequent guest speaker and workshop presenter, McMorris holds a B.S. in International Marketing from Pepperdine University.
+For her diverse achievements, she has been named one of

 Click on image to enlarge